YouTube is not messing around.

 Because their YouTube channel was already populated with a lot of great content, they kept their momentum going, as visitors could check out other content too (similar to Revzilla).

-The more videos that visitors watched, the more deeply engaged they became with the company.
+The more videos that visitors watched, the more deeply engaged they became with the company and potentially click on an overlay ad.

-If you want to achieve similar results, ensure that your YouTube channel is populated with a decent amount of content before you advertise it.
+If you want to achieve similar results, ensure that your YouTube channel is populated with a decent amount of engaging video content before you advertise it with this ad format.

 You might also want to create a great welcome video, as Undercover Tourist did.
 This video is sometimes referred to as a trailer, just like the previews you see at the movie theater.